awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ### Request Routing and IP Addresses<a name="request-routing-ip-addresses"></a>

 If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance\.
+The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance\.

 If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces\.
 This enables multiple applications on an instance to use the same port\.
 Note that each network interface can have its own security group\.
+The load balancer rewrites the destination IP address before forwarding it to the target\.

 ### Source IP Preservation<a name="source-ip-preservation"></a>